|Designated Child Protection Lead||Emanuela Brahamsha|

 Staff are reminded of the need to report any concern immediately and without delay.

-Where staff are concerned about an adult working with children in the school, they should report the concern to the headteacher.
-If there is a requirement to make a notification to the headteacher whilst away from school, this should be done verbally and followed up with an email to the headteacher.
-Concerns around the Headteacher should be directed to the Chair of Governors: Anita Gibbons (email@example.com) .
+Where staff are concerned about an adult working with children in the school, they should report the concern to the interim headteacher.
+If there is a requirement to make a notification to the interim headteacher whilst away from school, this should be done verbally and followed up with an email to the interim headteacher.
+Concerns around the Interim Headteacher should be directed to the Chair of Governors: Anita Gibbons (firstname.lastname@example.org) .

 DSL training is very unlikely to take place whilst there remains a threat of the COVID-19 virus.
 For the period COVID-19 measures are in place, a DSL (or deputy) who has been trained will continue to be classed as a trained DSL (or deputy) even if they miss their refresher training.
 All existing school staff have had safeguarding training and have read part 1 of Keeping Children Safe in Education (2019).
 The DSL should communicate with staff any new local arrangements, so they know what to do if they are worried about a child.